Thunder in Paradise

 That evening over dinner my phone rang.
 A private boat leaving for the mainland the next day and there was space on it.
 For $30 we could get across, catch a bus and then drive through the night back to be Antananarivo.
 It would leave us a full day to explore the capital and save us a ton of money.
 We hadn’t paid for the flights yet so we took it.

-We ploughed into a mini bus and headed on.
+We plowed into a minibus and headed on.
 Through the window, I surveyed the havoc the storm had wrought.
 The impact had clearly been far worse on the mainland and I now felt guilty for complaining so much on St Marie.
-The road was littered with big ass fallen tress and in some villages, wooden huts had collapsed.
+The road was littered with big ass fallen trees and in some villages, wooden huts had collapsed.
 Remarkably though, the villagers had set about the repairs beaming with smiles on their faces; it was very inspiring and humbling.

 We arrived into Antananarivo in the early hours of the morning and scrambled to find a hotel.
 If you want some insight into Madagascar’s capital then check out this helpful guide by to Antananarivo by Continents Condiments.

-So, all considered, my once in a lifetime trip had turned into something of a disaster.
-Yes of course there were moments of bliss and I got to spend time with my girlfriend which ultimately is what it was all about.
-Its just that, when people inevitably ask me “How was Madagascar?” (there eyes beaming with excitement & expectation) I don’t really have all that much to tell them!
+So, all considered, my once in a lifetime trip didn’t exactly pan out as imagined!
+Yes, of course, there were moments of bliss and I got to spend time with my girlfriend which ultimately is what it was all about.
+It’s just that when people inevitably ask me “How was Madagascar?” (there eyes beaming with excitement & expectation) I don’t really have all that much to tell them other than that it can be very rainy!

 Whats the moral of this story then?
 I don’t really know.
 Maybe that sometimes your travel plans can go tits up.
-Or maybe that you should always be sure to learn some French before mingling with French people.
-But for me, if one lesson is pretty certain its that you should never ever ever book a tropical wedding during stormy season.
+Or maybe that you should always be sure to learn some French before mingling with French people!
+But for me, the one lesson that is pretty certain is that if you book a tropical wedding during storm season, bring a raincoat!